seedstack/website/content/docs/seed/reference/persistence/jdbc.md

-# Introduction
+---
+title: "JDBC persistence"
+type: "reference"
+zones:
+    - "Seed"
+sections:
+    - "SeedPersistence"
+tags:
+    - "maven"
+    - "persistence"
+    - "jdbc"
+    - "configuration"
+    - "jndi"
+    - "transactions"
+menu:
+    SeedPersistence:
+        weight: 30
+---

 Seed JDBC persistence support enables your application to interface with any relational database through the JDBC API.
-Note that :
-* This version works with JRE 6 and 7
-* This support allows you to get your connections from any Datasource, JNDI or programmatically created.

 # DataSource providers

 When using a non JNDI datasource, we recommend the use of pooled datasource through a DataSourceProvider defined in the configuration.
-We currently support 3 DataSource providers :
+Three DataSource providers are currently supported out-of-the-box:

 * [HikariCP](http://brettwooldridge.github.io/HikariCP/) with `HikariDataSourceProvider`
 * [Commons DBCP](http://commons.apache.org/proper/commons-dbcp/) with `DbcpDataSourceProvider`
 * [C3P0](http://www.mchange.com/projects/c3p0/) with `C3p0DataSourceProvider`

 We also provide a test oriented DataSource that gives connection directly from the driver.
 Use `PlainDataSourceProvider` or do not specify a provider.

-In case you want to use another data source, you can create your own `DataSourceProvider`
+In case you want to use another data source, you can create your own `DataSourceProvider` by implementing the `DataSourceProvider` interface:

     public class SomeDataSourceProvider implements DataSourceProvider {